By Roger Allnutt

 My favorite town in the central Vietnam region is undoubtedly Hoi An on the Thu Bon River about 19 miles south of Da Nang.
 It has a laid-back, relaxed atmosphere and many old and traditional buildings still remain.
 Tan Ky House is a fine example of an 18th century shophouse beautifully constructed with hardwood beams and tiny courtyards.
 By contrast a small French Quarter has survived for over 100 years while the best-known historical monument in the town is the Japanese Covered Bridge that dates from 1593.

 Hoi An is famous for its tailors and it is possible to have clothes made up in very short time.
 Another speciality of Hoi An is lanterns and these are available in a dazzling array of designs and colours.

 The number and range of excellent hotels has greatly expanded in recent years.
-The Sofitel group now run the famous Metropole Legend (beautifully restored French colonial style hotel) in Hanoi while the Hoi An Beach Resort is relaxing and well situated.
-Best time to visit is December/January when the climate is cooler and less humid although any time of the year is OK.
+The Sofitel group now runs the famous Metropole Legend, a beautifully restored French colonial-style hotel in Hanoi, while the Hoi An Beach Resort is relaxing and well situated.
+Best time to visit is December/January when the climate is cooler and less humid, although any time of the year is OK.